Hacking

 To curb that practice, Instagram will bar the transfer of a user name for an unspecified time after changes are made to an account.

-It’s not known when the six-digit reset feature will be available throughout Instagram, but the lockdown addition already is available to Android and iOS users.
+It’s not known when the six-digit reset feature will be available throughout Instagram, but the lockdown addition is already available to Android and iOS users.

 Turning Accounts Into Cash